Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Destroy the metal card

 Most metal cards are coated with plastic, which holds the account information.
 Because of that, it’s important you destroy the plastic layer.
-But before you proceed, check if the card is made of thin metal layer.
+But before you proceed, check if the card is made of a thin metal layer.
 If it is, you can simply cut it with tin snips.
 If not, carefully and safely do the following:

 - Destroy the EMV chip.
 You can either use scissors to pierce the chip or you can press your thumb on the back of the card behind the chip and push until the chip starts to come off.
 Use any sharp metal object to help pry it off if it doesn’t come off.
 Once out, destroy the chip with scissors.